gmaentz/terraform_training-1/lab17-packer.md

 * You can have multiple builder types in one file.

 Below is an example of a basic builder for AWS EBS AMI.
-Create a new json file called `web-vistors.json` with the following builder.
+Create a new json file called `web-vistors.hcl` with the following builder.

 ```hcl
 variable "aws_source_ami" {